-Ecommerce AI, which refers to the integration of AI technologies into online retail platforms, is transforming operations and enabling smarter, more personalized storefronts.
+eCommerce AI, which refers to the integration of AI technologies into online retail platforms, is transforming operations and enabling smarter, more personalized storefronts.
 Generative artificial intelligence has quickly become available for many industries, and its adoption often appears to happen instantly for some businesses.
-Moreover, the demand for the technology grows steadily: the global generative AI market in eCommerce was valued at USD 624.51 million in 2022 and is projected to grow to approximately USD 2,530.89 million by 2032.
+Moreover, the demand for the technology grows steadily: the global generative AI market in eCommerce was valued at USD 962.24 million in 2025 and is expected to reach approximately USD 3,949.94 million by 2035, growing at a CAGR of 15.17%.

-In 2024, generative AI for eCommerce is taking off, transforming almost every aspect of retail, from content creation to preventing fraud.
-Moreover, it is reported that generative AI brings efficiency and reduces costs by over 30% thanks to automating business processes.
-AI technologies and AI systems serve as the backbone of these improvements, driving automation, supporting decision-making, and reducing manual intervention.
+Nowadays, generative AI for eCommerce has become operational infrastructure: according to McKinsey’s State of AI 2025, 88% of organizations reported using AI regularly in at least one business function, up from 78% just a year before.
+AI technologies serve as the backbone for numerous improvements in eCommerce, driving automation, supporting decision-making, and reducing manual intervention.
 So, with this insight in mind, we suggest you take a closer look at eCommerce operations that can be disrupted thanks to generative AI and explore generative AI’s impact on eCommerce companies in the near future.
-By 2028, one in three enterprise software platforms will include agentic AI capabilities.

 Essential AI Tools and Technologies Powering eCommerce

-The rapid evolution of AI tools and technologies is reshaping the ecommerce industry, enabling businesses to deliver personalized shopping experiences and streamline operations.
-Key technologies include AI chatbots, which provide instant support and answer customer queries around the clock, and machine learning algorithms that analyze customer data to predict demand, optimize inventory management, and set dynamic pricing.
+The rapid evolution of AI tools and technologies is reshaping the eCommerce industry, enabling businesses to deliver personalized shopping experiences and streamline operations.
+Key technologies include:

 Generative AI in eCommerce: Value-Driving Use Cases to Consider